ivandokov/rockety/README.md

-# Dokov Grunt
+# Rockety

-This is a really flexible ready to use Grunt setup.
+This is a really flexible ready to use front-end development toolbox based on Grunt.
 You do not have to edit the gruntfile.js and mess with JavaScript.
 It is made super easy to use with a single YAML configuration file.
 All you need to do is open ```gruntfile.yaml``` and change the settings.